 Finally, keep in mind that I am not investing with Robo-Advisors.
 I am investing myself directly in ETFs.
 Doing so is more complicated but can save you a lot of fees.
-And since investing fees are important, I believe it is entirely worth the effort or learning about investing and doing the job myself.
-I do not want to sacrifice my retirement to fees.
+And since investing fees are important, I believe it is entirely worth the effort of learning about investing and doing the job myself.
+I do not want to sacrifice my retirement for fees.
 But it is up to you to decide how much you want to get involved.

 If you are interested in Selma, you may be interested in their Selma Third Pillar offer.